inspire-eu-validation/metadata/2.0/isdss/character-encoding.md

-# Data Encoding 'dataset' or 'series'
+# Character Encoding dataset or series

-**Purpose**: Evaluate encoding and the storage or transmission format of the provided data sets or data set series.
+**Purpose**: Evaluate the character encoding for data sets and datasets.

 **Prerequisites**